OCSInventory-NG/WindowsAgent/NSIS_agent_setup/Readme.txt

 - /NOSPLASH disable spash screen when installer starts

-- /UPGRADE to deploy new agent through OCS deployement feature.
+- /UPGRADE to deploy new agent through OCS deployment feature.
   Because you upgrade agent using agent itself to run the upgrade, it is needed to notify the installer (which terminates agent's processes) to specify the result in order to send it back to the server next time agent will run